Feather works with Tor out of the box. You don’t have to manually install Tor to use it.

 Feather releases are bundled with a Tor binary.
 If the presence of a local Tor daemon on the default port (9050) is not detected, Feather will place the bundled Tor binary in the config folder and run it on port 19450.

-Feather can be configured to handle network traffic in three different ways:
+Feather can be configured to handle traffic to nodes in three different ways:

 You have the option to select the desired mode when Feather is started for the first time before any network connections are made.
-You can also change the mode in the Tor settings dialog (click the Tor icon in the status bar).
+You can also change the mode in the Settings → Network → Proxy tab.

 By default, Feather routes all network traffic over Tor, except for wallet synchronization.
 Synchronization requires a lot of data transfer and is therefore very slow over Tor.
 A remote node does not learn much about your wallet during synchronization (for more information see Nodes).
 We believe this is a reasonable privacy / convenience trade-off.